Thorocaine/JonathanPeelBlog/Xamarin-F#/xam-fsharp-01.md

     inherit Application (MainPage = new Page2 ())
 ```

+This base XAML page can now be coppied if more XAML pages are needed.

 # Conclusion
 This is the point that I was wanting to get to, and I am happy here.
 Happy that it can be done, and happy that I have a base project that I can clone and use as a starting point.